Women's Rights In The Workplace

 As well as disability discrimination we have extensive experience and expertise in dealing with women’s rights in the workplace.
 Family-friendly employment rights have gone way up the agenda in recent years because companies would not be able to recruit and retain talent if about half of the workforce was excluded from the job market.
 Sadly, it’s not all roses though and we regularly act for women to protect female rights in the workplace and safeguard women’s rights at work.

-We won’t be able to properly resolve issues around women’s rights gender equality in the workplace until pregnancy and maternity discrimination and sexual harassment against women at work are eliminated.
-Also, until men start to take parental leave it will not normalise taking time off for family reasons in the workplace.
+We won’t be able to properly resolve issues around women’s rights sex equality in the workplace until pregnancy and maternity discrimination and sexual harassment against women at work are eliminated.
+Also, until men start to take parental leave they are entitled to it will not normalise taking time off for family reasons in the workplace.
 We need more men to take the leave the law allows them to.
 Some companies are getting into this space by matching rights for new fathers, but we are still a way off parity and equality.
 The UK is behind other parts of Europe in this regard.

 If you think you’ve hit the glass ceiling or are in any way being treated in a way you prefer not to be because you are a woman or because you are a parent take advice.
 See our pages on protected period and maternity and on sex discrimination and harassment.